Looking to change your expat healthcare cover to Allianz care? We’re there to help

 This is the geographical territory where your cover is valid.
 We offer multiple geographical area of cover options – please check your Insurance Certificate to confirm which one applies to you.

 For example, if your area of cover is “Worldwide”, this means that your cover will be valid everywhere in the world.
 If your area of cover is “Africa”, then your cover will be valid everywhere in Africa.

-Below you will find the definition related to “Health and wellbeing checks” that apply to our standard international healthcare plans – these may vary slightly depending on the plans you have, so please consult your Benefit Guide and Table of Benefits to confirm the definitions and exclusions available to you:
+Below you will find the definition related to “Cancer screening” that apply to our standard international healthcare plans – these may vary slightly depending on the plans you have, so please consult your Benefit Guide and Table of Benefits to confirm what you are covered for.

-Health and wellbeing checks including screening for the early detection of illness or disease are health checks, tests and examinations, performed at an appropriate age interval, that are undertaken without any clinical symptoms being present.
-Checks are limited to:
+Cancer screening for the early detection of illness or disease are: health checks, tests and examinations, performed at an appropriate age interval, that are undertaken without any clinical symptoms being present.

-a.
-Annual pap smear
+- Annual pap smear

-e.
-Annual faecal occult blood test
+- Annual faecal occult blood test

 - BRCA1 and BRCA2 genetic test (where a direct family history exists and where included in your Table of Beneﬁt)